Q-Agency/Q-Architecture/example/README.md

 ### Failure example

 **globalFailureProvider** listener will be triggered by setting **globalFailure** inside of execute method to **true** when failure happens.
-If set to false, instead of updating globalFailureProvider, **BaseStateNotifier** state will be set to error so the failure can be shown directly on the screen, not in the overlay as a toast or a dialog.
+If set to false, instead of updating globalFailureProvider, **BaseNotifier** state will be set to error so the failure can be shown directly on the screen, not in the overlay as a toast or a dialog.

 ```dart
 //...